The abstract cotangent complex and Quillen cohomology of enriched categories: Introduction

 Recall that a map of simplicial sets is said to be \textbf{coinitial} if its opposite is cofinal.
-Theorem~\ref{t:main-intro-2} then yields the following sufficient condition for a map of $\infty$-categories to induce an isomorphism on Quillen cohomology: \begin{cor} If $f:\C \lrar \D$ is a map of $\infty$-categories such that the induced map $\Tw(\C) \lrar \Tw(\D)$ is coinitial, then $f$ induces an equivalence on Quillen cohomology with arbitrary coefficients. \end{cor}

-Combined with the Hurewicz principle discussed in \S\ref{s:white}, Corollary~\ref{c:coinitial-intro} implies that if $f: \C \lrar \D$ is a map of $\infty$-categories such that $\Tw(\C) \lrar \Tw(\D)$ is coinitial then $f$ is an equivalence if and only if it induces an equivalence on homotopy $(2,1)$-categories $\Ho_{\leq 2}(\C) \lrar \Ho_{\leq 2}(\D)$.
+Theorem~\ref{t:main-intro-2} then yields the following sufficient condition for a map of $\infty$-categories to induce an isomorphism on Quillen cohomology: if $f:\C \lrar \D$ is a map of $\infty$-categories such that the induced map $\Tw(\C) \lrar \Tw(\D)$ is coinitial, then $f$ induces an equivalence on Quillen cohomology with arbitrary coefficients.
+Combined with the Hurewicz principle discussed in \S\ref{s:white}, This corollary implies that if $f: \C \lrar \D$ is a map of $\infty$-categories such that $\Tw(\C) \lrar \Tw(\D)$ is coinitial then $f$ is an equivalence if and only if it induces an equivalence on homotopy $(2,1)$-categories $\Ho_{\leq 2}(\C) \lrar \Ho_{\leq 2}(\D)$.
 Examples and applications to classical questions such as detecting equivalences and splitting homotopy idempotents are described in~\S\ref{s:simp-categories}.

-The results of this paper and~\cite{part1} yield techniques which can be used for the study of Quillen cohomology of other higher categorical structures, such as $(\infty,n$)-categories, $\infty$-operads, and enriched versions thereof.
-We plan to pursue this direction in future work.
+The results of this paper are used in subsequent work~\cite{part3} to study the Quillen cohomology of $(\infty,2)$-categories.
+This relies in an essential way on the fact that Theorem~\ref{t:main-intro} can handle rather general forms of enrichment.
+In particular, we obtain an analogous result to~\ref{t:main-intro-2} by replacing the twisted arrow category with a suitable $(\infty,2)$-categorical analogue, which we call the \textbf{twisted $2$-cell category}.
+This can be used to establish an obstruction theory as described in \S\ref{s:white} in the setting of $(\infty,2)$-categories.